• Skip to primary navigation

 • Regular Soy Sauce: Any all-purpose brand works [I recommend Kikkoman or Lee Kum Kee].
 Low-sodium or light soy sauce also works.

-• Toasted Sesame Seeds: See notes above.
+• Toasted Sesame Seeds: See note above.

 • Toasted Sesame Oil: Adds a nutty aroma [I recommend Kadoya or Maruhon].
 Avoid substituting with untoasted sesame oil as it doesn't taste the same.